Dodda Kempadevaraja: Rule

 During his rule, the last of the Vijayanagara rulers, Sriranga III, sought refuge in Bednur in Seringapatam.
-Soon afterwards, Sivappa Nayaka of Kelladi attacked Seringapatam with a large force and with the ostensible intention of restoring Vijayanagara rule at Seringapatam.
-However, the Mysore forces, led by Devaraja Wodeyar I, repulsed the attack and thereafter pursued the attackers into the malnad region to the west, where they captured more territory.
+Soon afterwards, Sivappa Nayaka of Kelladi attacked Seringapatam with a large force, with the ostensible intention of restoring Vijayanagara rule at Seringapatam.
+However, the Mysore forces, led by Devaraja Wodeyar I, repulsed the attack and pursued the attackers into the malnad region to the west, where they captured more territory.
 Devaraja Wodeyar also abrogated his nominal allegiance to Vijayanagar and declared his kingdom to be independent of all connexions.
 Soon, the Naiks of Madura invaded Mysore as well; they too were repulsed and chased back into their own dominions, where Erode and Dharapuram were annexed to Mysore, and Trichonopoly was forced to pay tribute to Mysore.

 Devaraja Wodeyar I died in Chiknayakanhalli on 11 February 1673.
-At the time of his death, the northernmost outpost of his territories had considerably expanded.
-They extended to present-day Dharapuram in Coimbatore in the south, Sakrepatna to the west, and Salem to the east.
+At the time of his death, the furthest outposts of the realm had considerably expanded.
+They extended to present-day Dharapuram in Coimbatore in the south, Sakrepatna in the west, and Salem in the east.